Trading strategy 4H Box Breakout

 In theory, this is true, but in reality, a successful trader spends more time at his desk than any of you would spend in an office in your life.
 Not to mention the psychological stress and insomnia that can torment you at night due to the fact that you may lose money.

-Yes, in fact, the pro doesn’t look like in the advertisement, but with big glasses and bleary-eyed eyes.
+In reality, a pro doesn't look like the ads; he wears big glasses and has wide-open eyes.

-It is also worth setting a profit for orders, which is equal to the size of the box in points.
-The stop order must be placed 5-10 points from the opposite border of the box.
-Simply put, for a buy stop order, place the order at a distance of 5-10 points from the sell stop order.
-For a sell stop order, exactly the opposite is true.
-Often, after a pending order is triggered, the price moves through more points than the size of the box.
+Place a buy stop at the high of the four-hour candlestick and a sell stop at the low of the candlestick.
+It's also worth setting a profit equal to the box size in points.
+The stop order should be placed 5-10 points from the opposite border of the box.
+Simply put, for a buy stop order, place it 5-10 points away from the sell stop order.
+For a sell stop order, do the opposite.